Frequently Asked Questions

 What are the requirements for applying to study abroad?

-- Applicants should have a minimum cumulative GPA is 3.0.
-Each program has its own requirement which may be higher than Clark's.
+- A minimum cumulative GPA is 3.0.
+Each program has its own requirement which may be higher or lower than Clark's.

-- You must have declared a major and have a faculty advisor within that major.
+- A declared major and a faculty advisor within that major.

 - Language programs typically require previous study in the host country's language, if the language is taught at Clark.

 - Program-specific requirements such as academic year, GPA, language proficiency, specific course completion, etc.

 - While we do not recommend that students study abroad during their senior year, it is possible to study abroad during the first semester, senior year on certain programs.
 Because of Clark's residency requirement during the senior year, you may not take a foreign leave of absence to study at a non-Clark program.
 Read more about specific requirements.

 How do I choose a program?

 Clark University currently offers over 50 semester or yearlong programs abroad.
 The best candidates for studying abroad start with a clear academic purpose for their travels.
 Talk to your faculty advisor about your plans.
 Review your PLS and major requirements.
 After doing so, the location and program of study that best fits you becomes clearer.
 Here are some other considerations you should take into account: